dankunk/EPGplotR/README.md

 ---
 ## Project Description
+EPGplotR allows users to load insect electrical penetration graph (EPG) files (with a .DXX extension) into R, plot the signals, and annotate them by behavior.
+ EPGplotR also allows users to interactively explore EPG recordings, segment and inspect waveforms of interest, and save high-quality figures to disc.
+With just four commands, users can generate publication ready figures.
+EPGplotR also integrates well with ggplot2 and plotly, allowing for extensive user customizations by adding well-known arguments for each of those respective packages.
 ---
 ## Installing EPGplotR
 Before you start installing EPGplotR make sure that you have R and Rstudio installed.
 To do this please follow the instructions below.